raadsr15/TinyML-for-Gait-Event-Detection-in-Parkinson-s/README.md

 These generalization subjects are used to simulate real-world deployment on unseen patients.

+##  text_to_csv_conversion.ipynb

+This notebook converts the raw `.txt` files from the Daphnet FoG dataset into structured `.csv` files.
+It assigns meaningful column names, organizes the data by subject, and saves cleaned outputs for training and evaluation.
+This step enables consistent preprocessing and segmentation across all models.

 ##  Data Preprocessing & Pipeline

 To prepare the raw IMU sensor data for training, the following preprocessing steps were applied: